Mental Health Facilities Garden City, KS

 Saint Catherine Hospital Behavioral Health Unit

-Saint Catherine Hospital Behavioral Health Unit is a mental health treatment center in Garden City, KS, located at 401 East Spruce Street, 67846 zip code area.
-Saint Catherine Hospital Behavioral Health Unit provides telemedicine/telehealth and hospital inpatient treatment.
-Saint Catherine Hospital Behavioral Health Unit offers individual psychotherapy, psychotropic medication and trauma therapy to young adults and adults.
-Saint Catherine Hospital Behavioral Health Unit also supports people with PTSD, military families and people with trauma.
-Additional services at Saint Catherine Hospital Behavioral Health Unit consist of integrated primary care services, suicide prevention services and chronic disease/illness management.
+Saint Catherine Hospital Behavioral Health Unit is a mental health clinic in Garden City, Kansas, located at 401 East Spruce Street, 67846.
+Saint Catherine Hospital Behavioral Health Unit offers hospital inpatient treatment and telemedicine/telehealth.
+Saint Catherine Hospital Behavioral Health Unit provides trauma therapy, behavior modification and psychotropic medication to adults and young adults.
+Saint Catherine Hospital Behavioral Health Unit also supports military families, active duty military and people requiring dual diagnosis treatment.
+Some other services provided by Saint Catherine Hospital Behavioral Health Unit include diet and exercise counseling, family psychoeducation and integrated primary care services.

 Compass Behavioral Health

 Compass Behavioral Health is a mental health facility in Garden City, KS, located at 1111 East Spruce Street, in the 67846 zip code.
-Compass Behavioral Health provides telemedicine/telehealth and outpatient treatment.
-Compass Behavioral Health provides dialectical behavior therapy, psychotropic medication and couples/family therapy to young adults, seniors 65 or older and adults.
-Compass Behavioral Health also supports people with trauma, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Some other services available at Compass Behavioral Health include case management, suicide prevention services and intensive case management.
+Compass Behavioral Health provides outpatient treatment and telemedicine/telehealth.
+Compass Behavioral Health provides integrated dual diagnosis disorder treatment, couples/family therapy and dialectical behavior therapy to adults, children / adolescents and young adults.
+Compass Behavioral Health also supports people with trauma, transitional age young adults and people with PTSD.
+Some other services available at Compass Behavioral Health include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.

 Compass Behavioral Health Community Support Services - 37.5 miles from Garden City, KS

 Compass Behavioral Health Community Support Services is one of mental health facilities in Dodge City, Kansas, located at 3000 North 14th Avenue, 67801 zip code.
-Compass Behavioral Health Community Support Services provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-Compass Behavioral Health Community Support Services provides dialectical behavior therapy, group therapy and behavior modification to adults and young adults.
-Compass Behavioral Health Community Support Services also supports people requiring dual diagnosis treatment, people with serious mental illness and transitional age young adults.
-Additional services provided at Compass Behavioral Health Community Support Services include supported employment, intensive case management and diet and exercise counseling.
+Compass Behavioral Health Community Support Services provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Compass Behavioral Health Community Support Services provides behavior modification, psychotropic medication and dialectical behavior therapy to adults and young adults.
+Compass Behavioral Health Community Support Services also supports transitional age young adults, seniors or older adults and people requiring dual diagnosis treatment.
+Additional services provided at Compass Behavioral Health Community Support Services include psychosocial rehabilitation services, court-ordered outpatient treatment and vocational rehabilitation services.

 Compass Behavioral Health Dodge City Outpatient Office - 40.0 miles from Garden City, KS

 Compass Behavioral Health Dodge City Outpatient Office is a mental health clinic in Dodge City, KS, located at 506 Avenue L, 67801 zip code area.
-Compass Behavioral Health Dodge City Outpatient Office provides telemedicine/telehealth and outpatient treatment.
-Compass Behavioral Health Dodge City Outpatient Office offers activity therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and children / adolescents.
-Compass Behavioral Health Dodge City Outpatient Office also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and transitional age young adults.
-Additional services offered at Compass Behavioral Health Dodge City Outpatient Office include psychosocial rehabilitation services, intensive case management and court-ordered outpatient treatment.
+Compass Behavioral Health Dodge City Outpatient Office provides outpatient treatment and telemedicine/telehealth.
+Compass Behavioral Health Dodge City Outpatient Office offers psychotropic medication, individual psychotherapy and couples/family therapy to adults, children / adolescents and young adults.
+Compass Behavioral Health Dodge City Outpatient Office also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and transitional age young adults.
+Additional services offered at Compass Behavioral Health Dodge City Outpatient Office include case management, court-ordered outpatient treatment and psychosocial rehabilitation services.

 Satanta District Hospital Satanta Senior Outreach Program - 42.6 miles from Garden City, KS

 Satanta District Hospital Satanta Senior Outreach Program is a mental health treatment clinic in Satanta, Kansas, located at 401 Cheyenne Street, in the 67870 zip code.
 Satanta District Hospital Satanta Senior Outreach Program provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Satanta District Hospital Satanta Senior Outreach Program provides couples/family therapy, individual psychotherapy and behavior modification to seniors 65 or older, children / adolescents and adults.
-Satanta District Hospital Satanta Senior Outreach Program also supports seniors or older adults and people with Alzheimer's or dementia.
+Satanta District Hospital Satanta Senior Outreach Program provides couples/family therapy, behavior modification and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Satanta District Hospital Satanta Senior Outreach Program also supports people with Alzheimer's or dementia and seniors or older adults.
 Additional services provided by Satanta District Hospital Satanta Senior Outreach Program consist of illness management and recovery and family psychoeducation.

 Compass Behavioral Health - 47.6 miles from Garden City, KS

 Compass Behavioral Health is a mental health facility in Ulysses, KS, located at 404 North Baughman Street, 67880 zip code area.
 Compass Behavioral Health provides telemedicine/telehealth and outpatient treatment.
-Compass Behavioral Health provides cognitive behavioral therapy, psychotropic medication and trauma therapy to seniors 65 or older, children / adolescents and adults.
-Compass Behavioral Health also supports people with trauma, transitional age young adults and clients referred from the court/judicial system.
-Additional services offered by Compass Behavioral Health consist of case management, suicide prevention services and court-ordered outpatient treatment.
+Compass Behavioral Health provides trauma therapy, couples/family therapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and seniors 65 or older.
+Compass Behavioral Health also supports patients with eating disorders, clients referred from the court/judicial system and people with trauma.
+Additional services offered by Compass Behavioral Health consist of psychosocial rehabilitation services, diet and exercise counseling and supported employment.

 Southwest Guidance Center Inc - 66.7 miles from Garden City, KS

 Southwest Guidance Center Inc is a mental health treatment center in Liberal, Kansas, located at 333 West 15th Street, part of the 67901 zip code.
-Southwest Guidance Center Inc provides telemedicine/telehealth and outpatient treatment.
-Southwest Guidance Center Inc also offers couples/family therapy, cognitive behavioral therapy and individual psychotherapy to young adults, children / adolescents and seniors 65 or older.
+Southwest Guidance Center Inc provides outpatient treatment and telemedicine/telehealth.
+Southwest Guidance Center Inc also offers individual psychotherapy, psychotropic medication and cognitive behavioral therapy to children / adolescents, seniors 65 or older and adults.
 Southwest Guidance Center Inc supports children/adolescents with serious emotional disturbance and people with serious mental illness.
-Southwest Guidance Center Inc also provides court-ordered outpatient treatment, suicide prevention services and psychosocial rehabilitation services.
+Southwest Guidance Center Inc also provides housing services, suicide prevention services and case management.

 Edwards County Hosp And Healthcare - 67.9 miles from Garden City, KS

 Edwards County Hosp And Healthcare is a mental health clinic in Kinsley, KS, located at 620 West 8th Street, in the 67547 zip code.
 Edwards County Hosp And Healthcare provides telemedicine/telehealth and hospital inpatient treatment.
-Edwards County Hosp And Healthcare offers psychotropic medication, behavior modification and individual psychotherapy to seniors 65 or older and adults.
-Edwards County Hosp And Healthcare also supports people with PTSD, seniors or older adults and people with traumatic brain injury.
-More services at Edwards County Hosp And Healthcare include case management and education services.
+Edwards County Hosp And Healthcare offers psychotropic medication, group therapy and behavior modification to seniors 65 or older and adults.
+Edwards County Hosp And Healthcare also supports LGBT, people with traumatic brain injury and people with trauma.
+More services at Edwards County Hosp And Healthcare include education services and case management.

 Frequently Asked Questions About Mental Health Treatment in Garden City, KS